matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 removeA11y();
 ```

-This JavaScript fallback will kick in and remove click events from all elements, if the browser doesn't support the pointer-events property.
+This JavaScript fallback will kick in and remove click events from all elements, if the browser doesn't support the `pointer-events` property.

 [CodePen: “100%” accessible - step 6](https://s.codepen.io/matuzo/pen/zQmJYB)

-### 🖕 Readability 🖕

 Let's test our code before we move on.